bluefireteam/dashbook/README.md

 It currently supports both mobile and web, having a friendly layout built to work nice on web and large resolutions.

+Have any questions or ideas?
+Join our [Discord](https://discord.gg/FCHGNZ4yxF).

 ## How to use

 Add the dependency to your `pubspec.yaml`